jenkinsci/theme-manager-plugin/docs/theme-properties.md

 This can be useful when interfacing with other libraries like Prism or CodeMirror that have their own theming capability but need to know which theme to use.

-Instead of making a user select their theme for each library, themes can say which ones work best for them
+Instead of making a user select their theme for each library, a theme can say which one works best with it.

 ## Provider guide